XLin-NCSU/Project2/README.md

 From this plot, we can see that some “member” players have winning rate higher than 0.65 but all below 6000 trophies.

-Only one player has win rate over 0.65 and above 8000 trophies: Yes, that’s me. :)
+Only one player has win rate over 0.65 and above 8000 trophies: Grumpy Lin.
+Yes, that’s me. :)

 We can count the number of players based on winning rate and best trophies.